 Many people keep their social security cards in their wallets so they’ll be easy to find if needed, but you don’t need to carry yours with you.
 If you’re asked for your number, ask why it’s needed, how it will be used, and whether it’s actually required.
 In most cases, it’s unnecessary.
 Commit your social security number to memory and guard it carefully, because it’s often the only identifying information that a thief needs to steal your identity.

 Also leave PIN numbers at home.
 Don’t keep notes in your wallet of your PIN numbers or write them on your credit or debit cards.

-Everyone should keep an eye on their bank and credit card statements and other financial documents, but it’s especially important for commercial drivers.
-When you’re away from home for long stretches, it may be several days or even a couple weeks before you have a chance to open and review mailed statements, and in that time, an identity thief can misuse your personal information to commit all kinds of fraud.
+Everyone should keep an eye on bank and credit card statements and other financial documents, but it’s especially important for commercial drivers.
+When you’re away from home for long stretches, it may be several days or even a couple weeks before you have a chance to open and review mailed statements; and, in that time, an identity thief can misuse your personal information to commit all kinds of fraud.
 When possible, elect to have financial statements online only instead of receiving paper statements.
-In addition, keep all of your receipts when you’re on the road, and not just those that pertain to your job.
+In addition, keep all your receipts when you’re on the road, and not just those that pertain to your job.
 Compare receipts with account statements as soon as you can.

-Take control with The Identity Defender™
+Take Control with The Identity Defender™

 Our Identity Defender™ plan enhancement provides fast, affordable assistance to plan members.
 Trained Fraud Resolution Specialists are always available to assist you in a fraud-related emergency and ready to help resolve the problem and restore your identity and credit.
 Find out more about the peace of mind our Identity Defender™ provides to commercial drivers.